Parallelize 'glmmTMB' functions

 package fits generalized linear mixed models (GLMMs) using Template

 Model Builder (TMB).
-Its confint() and
+Its profile() function computes

 likelihood profiles for model parameters.
-When using
+These computations are

-these computations are performed independently for each parameter,
+performed independently for each parameter, making them candidates for

-parameter.
-For example, using the built-in Salamanders
+for each model parameter.
+For example, using the built-in

-dataset to model salamander counts:
+Salamanders dataset to model salamander counts:

 library(glmmTMB)